Skip links

 How To Activate Theta Waves:

-That need not be the case, and the following 10 methods should help you enter a theta state of mind if and when you desire:
+That need not be the case, and the following 10 methods should help you enter a theta state of mind and increase your theta wave activity if and when you desire:

 1. Meditation